8 Key Industries to Consider While Exploring Maryland Trade Schools & Colleges

-Along with the promising results that came from the State Technology and Science Index, Maryland is also proud to have more than 30 new-business incubators that focus on technology companies.
+According to MDOC, Maryland is also proud to have more than 35 new-business incubators that focus on technology companies.
 And in 2015, the state ranked first in academic research and development intensity, high-tech share of all businesses, and STEM (science, technology, engineering, and math) job concentration.
-Additionally, Baltimore ranked second for hot tech startup cities in the U.S.2
+Additionally, Baltimore ranked second for hot tech startup cities in the U.S.

 It's easy to see that Maryland is a great place to begin a technology career.
-There are more than 11,800 IT businesses employing 117,000 workers in areas like electronics, engineering, information security analysis, and software development.
-And the annual average salary in the IT industry is $108,960.3 Many of the best positions can be found in areas related to computer systems design and related services, research and development, and telecommunications.
+MDOC says that there are more than 11,800 IT businesses employing 116,000 workers in areas like electronics, engineering, information security analysis, and software development.
+And the annual average salary in the IT industry is $108,960.
+Many of the best positions can be found in areas related to computer systems design and related services, research and development, and telecommunications.

 - Computer systems analysts—10,670